m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 The operating system (kernel) resides in a portion of each process’s address space.

-The address space in which a process executes now has two section: the user code/data and the kernel code/data.
+The address space in which a process executes now has two sections: the user code/data and the kernel code/data.
 This partitioning exists for every process that we have in the system.

 Whenever a process wants to access a portion of the address space that contains kernel data or code, the process must make a system call to traverse that boundary.